 Home water softeners add salt to water.
 If you have one, limit how much tap water you drink.
 Drink bottled water instead.

 Ask your doctor if a salt substitute is safe for you.
 Many contain a lot of potassium.
 This may be harmful if you have certain medical conditions or if you are taking certain medicines.
 However, if extra potassium in your diet would not be harmful to you, a salt substitute is a good way to lower the amount of sodium in your diet.

 Low-sodium diet; Salt restriction

 American Heart Association Nutrition Committee; Lichtenstein AH, Appel LJ, Brands M, Carnethon M, Daniels S, et al. Diet and lifestyle recommendations revision 2006: a scientific statement from the American Heart Association Nutrition Committee.
 Circulation.
 2006 Jul 4;114(1):82-96.

 Heimburger DC.
 Nutrition’s interface with health and disease.
 In: Goldman L, SchaferAI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 220.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 220.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.